52nd Street station (SEPTA Metro)

-52nd Street station is an elevated stop on the Market-Frankford Line, above the intersection of 52nd Street and Market Street in Philadelphia, Pennsylvania.
+52nd Street station is an elevated SEPTA Metro stop on the L, above the intersection of 52nd Street and Market Street in Philadelphia, Pennsylvania.
 The station lies at the junction of four neighborhoods.
 Haddington is to the northwest, Dunlap to the northeast, Walnut Hill to the southeast, and Cobbs Creek to the southwest.

 The SEPTA bus routes serving 52nd Street are routes 31 and 52.
 52nd Street is a major shopping corridor in West Philadelphia.